► V8 special based on old stock Plus 8 chassis

 ► BMW-sourced 4.8-litre engine

-A discontinued external project has allowed the company to re-acquire the old stock chassis, which have so far been unused.
-They’ll be turned into the ‘raw, visceral, loud and low’ Morgan Plus 8 GTR, which draws heavy inspiration from the company’s GT racer of the 1990s.
+A discontinued external project allowed the company to re-acquire the old stock chassis, which had gone unused until now.
+They are now being turned into just nine examples of the ‘raw, visceral, loud and low’ Morgan Plus 8 GTR, which draws heavy inspiration from the company’s GT racer of the 1990s, known as Big Blue.

 Only nine cars?

-Yep – the Plus 8 GTR will be based wholly on old stock produced before 2018.
-They’ll be recommissioned and upgraded, and the brand’s traditional coachbuilding techniques will be out in full force with the exploration of new design elements.
+Yep – the Plus 8 GTR is based wholly on old stock produced before 2018.
+They are being recommissioned and upgraded, and the brand’s traditional coachbuilding techniques will be out in full force with the exploration of new design elements.

-Highlights are said to include the return of a high shoulder line, a revised rear end, front wings and front splitter, a hard-top roof and five-spoke centre-lock wheels.
+Highlights include the return of a high shoulder line, a revised rear end, front wings and front splitter, a hard-top roof and five-spoke centre-lock wheels housed within redesigned arches.
+As you’d expect from Morgan, all of these elements are hand-crafted from aluminium.

 Design inspiration comes from the ‘Big Blue’ GT racer of the 1990s, which was the testbed for the brand’s bonded aluminium chassis that went on to underpin the Aero 8.
-Sketches show it looking particularly low and sleek.
+The first Plus 8 GTR, photographed here, is finished in Yas Marina Blue.

 What’s it powered by?